Michifumi's Blog

 • Visit the blog.

 • /daily: Returns daily visit counts per path for the last 30 days.
-Useful for tracking trends over time.
+Useful for tracking recent trends over time.

 These endpoints make it easy to visualise daily activity or build a simple dashboard.